What are the signs that you are overthinking and risking your investment? (PLUS 7 tips to stop those negative thoughts)

 Having ambitious goals is great.

+But aiming for perfection is unrealistic.
 It blinds you from seeing progress.

 When it comes to investing, there is no one single optimal portfolio.